 A Better Way to Buy AA Miles

 American Airlines miles can be tough to collect because they don’t have any credit card transfer partners.
 Currently, AA’s only transfer partner is Marriott and the transfer rate of 3:1 isn’t exactly stellar.
-Without transfer partners earning large quantities of miles can be challenging if you’re not into churning AA cards.
+Without transfer partners earning large quantities of miles can be challenging if you’re not into signing up for lots of AA cards.
 Buying miles can be expensive, but AAdvantage allows you to earn miles by completing offers.
 Here’s how I “buy” AA miles.

 Ways to Earn AA Miles